jigga213/awsdevops-api/README.md

 2) Pull down the images

-3) Pull down this repo
+3) Pull down this repository

 4) Inside the repo run...